 Icons on websites - the benefits of using them

-Our eyes like it, when they encounter a variety of content.
-Smaller or larger text, images, division of content into paragraphs - all this allows us to not get bored while browsing a particular site.
+Our eyes love it when they encounter diverse content.
+Smaller or larger text, images, division of content into paragraphs - all this allows us not to get bored while browsing a particular site.

-Icons, since they are elements other than text, are part of this diversity.
-When used skillfully, they make a positive contribution to the attractiveness of a website.
+Icons, because they are different elements from text, are part of this diversity.
+When used wisely, they make a positive contribution to the attractiveness of a website.

 They attract attention by standing out from the background of the text.

-Icons on websites are multi-colored shapes.
-They are usually accompanied by text or large, evenly colored areas.
+Website icons are colorful shapes.
+They are usually accompanied by text or large, uniformly colored areas.

-This makes them attractive because they stand out from other elements.
+This makes them attractive as they stand out from other elements.

-This aspect can be used successfully on websites by directing users look at the right places.
+This aspect can be successfully used on websites, directing users' eyes to the right places.